Light Dark Matter Search with Nitrogen-Vacancy Centers in Diamonds: Introduction

 In this paper, we propose a new approach for detecting light bosonic dark matter by applying magnetometry with nitrogen-vacancy (NV) centers in diamonds~\cite{Degen:2017,Barry:2019sdg}.
-NV centers have drawn significant attention for their applications in diverse fields, from industry to bioscience, due to their precise magnetic sensing capabilities~\cite{Taylor:2008,Acosta:2009tr,Wolf:2015,Barry:2016,Barry:2019sdg}.
-We exploit this property of NV centers to detect light bosonic dark matter, which couples to the electron spin and behaves as an effective magnetic field.
+NV centers have drawn significant attention for their applications in diverse fields, from industry to bioscience, due to their precise magnetic sensing capabilities~\cite{Taylor:2008,Acosta:2009tr,Wolf:2015,Barry:2016,Barry:2019sdg,Du:2021}.
+We exploit this property of NV centers to detect light bosonic dark matter, which couples to the electron spin and behaves as an effective magnetic field.\footnote{ Applications of NV centers to particle physics have been considered in several contexts.
+Refs.~\cite{Rong:2017wzk,Chen:2019uai,Chu:2021agg} considered spin-dependent new forces acting on electrons.
+Their sensitive mass range and interaction strength for a new particle are both different from ours and also they are not related to dark matter.
+Ref.~\cite{Rajendran:2017ynw} considered directional detection of WIMP (weakly interacting massive particle) dark matter.
+The WIMP is much heavier than the dark matter candidates considered in this letter, and the detection method is completely different. } For example, axion-like dark matter $a$ has an interaction with the electron spin $\vec S_e$ through the effective Hamiltonian

+and hence it is clear that the gradient of the axion looks like an effective magnetic field.
 Our approach provides excellent sensitivity for these dark matter models, surpassing current observational bounds in certain cases.
 We adopt natural units throughout the paper, $\hbar = c = 1$.

+This paper is organized as follows.
+In Sec.~\ref{sec:magnetometry} we review the basics of magnetometry with NV centers in diamonds.
+In Sec.~\ref{sec:DM} we give an idea for application of the magnetometry technique to the dark matter search.
+In Sec.~\ref{sec:dc} we estimate the sensitivity for axion or dark photon dark matter by using the DC magnetometry technique.
+In Sec.~\ref{sec:res} we estimate the sensitivity when the resonance happens.
+In Sec.~\ref{sec:ac} we estimate the sensitivity by using the AC magnetometry technique.
+Sec.~\ref{sec:con} is devoted for conclusion and discussion.

-~\\ \paragraph{Magnetometry with NV center ensembles}
+\section{Magnetometry with NV center ensembles}

+We focus on the negatively charged state of the NV center, $\mathrm{NV}^-$, which is particularly suited for quantum sensing applications.
+In this state, two electrons form a spin triplet, with three states represented by $\left|0\right>$ and $\left|\pm\right>$, corresponding to the spin along the $z$-axis $m_s=0$ and $\pm 1$, respectively.
+Denoting the sum of two spin operators as $\vec S_e = \vec S_{e1}+ \vec S_{e2}$, the Hamiltonian is given by~\cite{Barry:2019sdg}